This post was last Updated on September 19, 2020

 When we were reading that post again we felt that something was missing.
 Although the information is still quite accurate, most of what we wrote were things we had learned from the internet.
 Our only naturist experiences had been in a handful of European countries and honestly, we didn’t know that all that much about the global naturist lifestyle at the time.

 Today, after almost two years of traveling around the world, we thought it was time for a re-write.
-Not only have we visited many naturist places, we’ve also gained a lot of personal experiences about how things are handled differently and we had the chance to talk to lots nudist club members, naturist federation board members, nude resort owners and so many other naturists and nudists.
+Not only have we visited many naturist places, but we’ve also gained a lot of personal experiences about how things are handled differently and we had the chance to talk to lots of nudist club members, naturist federation board members, nude resort owners, and so many other naturists and nudists.